Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

 \subsection{Wrapping around parallelograms}

 So far we worked on an infinite plane and constructed a syndrome extraction circuit that measured an infinite number of stabilisers.
-In order to define a CSS code, we wrap the infinite plane, with the qubits and the stabilisers, around a parallelogram so that we obtain a CSS code on a (generalised) torus.
-Consider two linearly independent vectors $\vec{v}_1, \vec{v}_2\in\Z^2$.
-We define the parallelogram associated with these vectors as follows, where $O=(0,0)$,

-Consider the sublattice $\mathcal{K}=\SPAN_\Z(\{\vec{v}_1, \vec{v}_2\})$.
-The (generalised) torus we obtain by wrapping around the parallelogram $\mathcal{P}$ is defined to be the quotient $\Z^2/\mathcal{K}$.
-As such, two points $A, B \in \Z^2$ are the same on the torus if and only if $\overrightarrow{AB}\in\mathcal{K}$, for which we introduce the notation $A\equiv B \;(\modulo\mathcal{K})$. \Cref{fig:parallelogram_lattice_sub} illustrates an example of how stabilisers defined on a parallelogram wrap around across its boundary.
+In order to define a CSS code, we wrap the infinite plane, with the qubits and the stabilisers, around a parallelogram so that we obtain a CSS code on a regular or twisted torus.
+We defined $\mathcal{P} = \mathcal{P}(\vec{v}_1, \vec{v}_2)$, $\mathcal{K}$ and the torus $\Z^2/\mathcal{K}$ obtained by wrapping around $\mathcal{P}$ in \Cref{sec:code-construct}.
+Note that using the notation introduced just before stating \Cref{thm:Thm1}, we may write $\mathcal{K} = \SPAN_\Z(\{\vec{v}_1, \vec{v}_2\})$.
+Whenever we consider a point on the torus $\Z^2/\mathcal{K}$, we will use a representative point from $\Z^2$ to denote it.
+Accordingly, two points $A, B \in \Z^2$ are the same on the torus if and only if $\overrightarrow{AB}\in\mathcal{K}$.
+In case we would like to emphasise this, we will use the notation $A\equiv B \;(\modulo\mathcal{K})$. \Cref{fig:parallelogram_lattice_sub} illustrates an example of how stabilisers defined on a parallelogram wrap around across its boundary, see also \Cref{fig:N2E3N2_on_parallelogram}.
 Now we prove a proposition that allows us to define a CSS code on a torus whose syndrome extraction circuit requires a square- or hexagonal-grid connectivity.